Citing Sources in the Text

 For example, Charlotte Rich argues, “The Awakening should be read in the broader context of the contemporaneous New Woman fiction movement in England” (72).

-3. For two or three authors, name both authors.
+3. For two authors, name both authors.

 It has been noted that Chopin’s novella is rich with imagery (Smith and Hughes 89).